Angioplasty: Contraindications

 Angioplasty requires an access vessel, typically the femoral or radial artery or femoral vein, to permit access to the vascular system for the wires and catheters used.
 If no access vessel of sufficient size and quality is available, angioplasty is contraindicated.
 A small vessel diameter, the presence of posterior calcification, occlusion, hematoma, or an earlier placement of a bypass origin, may make access to the vascular system too difficult.

-Percutaneous transluminal coronary angioplasty (PTCA) is contraindicated in patients with left main coronary artery disease, due to the risk of spasm of the left main coronary artery during the procedure.
-Also, PTCA is not recommended if there is less than 70% stenosis of the coronary arteries, as the stenosis it is not deemed to be hemodynamically significant below this level.
+Percutaneous transluminal coronary angioplasty is contraindicated in patients with left main coronary artery disease, due to the risk of spasm of the left main coronary artery during the procedure.
+It is also not recommended if there is less than 70% stenosis of the coronary arteries, as stenosis is not hemodynamically significant below this level.

 Technique

 Access to the vascular system is typically gained percutaneously (through the skin, without a large surgical incision).
 An introducer sheath is inserted into the blood vessel via the Seldinger technique.
 Fluoroscopic guidance uses magnetic resonance or X-ray fluoroscopy and radiopaque contrast dye to guide angled wires and catheters to the region of the body to be treated in real time.
 Tapered guidewire is chosen for small occlusion, followed by intermediate type guidewires for tortuous arteries and difficulty passing through extremely narrow channels, and stiff wires for hard, dense, and blunt occlusions.

-To treat a narrowing in a blood vessel, a wire is passed through the stenosis in the vessel and a balloon on a catheter is passed over the wire and into the desired position.
+To treat a narrowing in a blood vessel, a wire is passed through the stenosis in the vessel and a balloon on a catheter is passed over the wire (= OTW) and into the desired position.
 The positioning is verified by fluoroscopy and the balloon is inflated using water mixed with contrast dye to 75 to 500 times normal blood pressure (6 to 20 atmospheres), with most coronary angioplasties requiring less than 10 atmospheres.
 A stent may or may not also be placed.

 At the conclusion of the procedure, the balloons, wires and catheters are removed and the vessel puncture site is treated either with direct pressure or a vascular closure device.

-Transradial artery access (TRA) and transfemoral artery access (TFA) are two techniques for percutaneous coronary intervention.
-TRA is the technique of choice for management of acute coronary syndrome (ACS) as it has significantly lower incidence of bleeding and vascular complications compared with the TFA approach.
-TRA also has a mortality benefit for high risk ACS patients and high risk bleeding patients.
-TRA was also found to yield improved quality of life, as well as decreased healthcare costs and resources.
+Transradial artery access and transfemoral artery access are two techniques for percutaneous coronary intervention.
+Transradial artery access is the technique of choice for management of acute coronary syndrome as it has significantly lower incidence of bleeding and vascular complications compared with the transfemoral artery approach.
+It also has a mortality benefit for high risk patients with acute coronary syndrome and who are at high risk of bleeding.
+Transradial artery access was also found to yield improved quality of life, as well as decreased healthcare costs and resources.